nebulaeonline/microauthd/README.md

 ## microauthd Status Updates

+2025-06-20

+Started separating the data layer from the service layer internally.
+This will allow us to swap out the data layer in the future without affecting the service logic.
+There is currently no plan to abandon SQLite, so this will be an ongoing background process.

+We haven't had a lot of time to test the bindings, so please stay tuned for updates on that front.
+The idea was to get *something* out there for people to use, but we will be actively auditing for full coverage and putting together testsuites for each of the sets of bindings.

 2025-06-19

 Bindings are up for Python, Go, and JS/TS.
 Please consider all of them a work in progress, but the should be usable for most operations (both AUTH & ADMIN).